sl-lang/sll/DOCUMENTATION.md

 Creates a mapping (association) between different keys and values.
 The keys and values can represent any objects.

 A map is constructed by a pair of angle brackets (`<>`) containing key-value pairs.
 Every object at an even index (starting with zero) is considered a key, whereas objects at odd indexes are values.
-There can not be two (strictly) equal keys in the same map.
+There cannot be two (strictly) equal keys in the same map.

 #### Identifier

 A name of a variable.
 The name can consist of any combination of ASCII letter (uppercase and lowercase), digits or underscores (`_`).
-The only exceptions are that the name can not start with a digit.
-The other exception is that the name can not be one of the reserved [constants](#constant).
+The only exceptions are that the name cannot start with a digit.
+The other exception is that the name cannot be one of the reserved [constants](#constant).

 An identifier evaluates to the object of the variable pointed to by the identifier.